Machynlleth railway station: Current operations

 Machynlleth is the location where the majority of eastbound or 'up' trains from Pwllheli and Aberystwyth combine to go forward as one towards Shrewsbury and Birmingham International.
 Similarly, most trains in the opposite direction divide here before continuing west.
-The service in each direction is approximately two hourly, although trains to Pwllheli are far less frequent on Sundays.
 The infrastructure along the line was upgraded during 2010/11, with the intention of allowing hourly trains to and from Aberystwyth.
 In the 2015-16 timetable, some additional Shrewsbury - Aberystwyth services operate to give an hourly interval frequency during the morning and evening peak periods.

 Cambrian Line signalling has been centrally controlled from Machynlleth since the 1980s conversion of the route from traditional signalling to a radio-controlled 'RETB' system.
 On 26 March 2011, the new European Rail Traffic Management System signalling system went into operational use across the Cambrian Line controlled from Machynlleth.
 Two days of driver familiarisation followed, with passenger operation commencing on the morning of 28 March 2011.
 A new control centre has been built on the down side opposite the earlier signal box which has since been demolished.

 A past train operator, Arriva Trains Wales, has also developed Machynlleth into the main depot for its fleet of Class 158 trains which provide all passenger services on the Cambrian Lines.
 Replacing the previous Victorian-era depot and yard, Arriva's depot opened in 2007 and prominently features environmentally friendly technologies such as rainwater harvesting and a wind turbine.

 In 2011, The Bluebell Railway discovered a well-worn totem sign from Machynlleth during the excavating of Imberhorne Cutting as part of the northern extension to East Grinstead, which was used as a landfill site by the local council in the late 1960s.
 The extension was opened on 23 March 2013.
 The sign is now displayed in their new museum.

 Facilities

 The station has a staffed ticket office in the main building on platform 2.
 This is open throughout the daytime, however when closed tickets must be bought on the train as no ticket machine is provided.
-There are toilets, a waiting room and a cafe in the main building and waiting room and shelter on platform 1.
+Waiting room in the main building on platform 2 and waiting room and shelter on platform 1.Public toilets.
 Train running information is provided by customer help points, CIS displays, automated announcements and timetable posters.
 Step free access is provided to both platforms by means of a footbridge with a lift at both ends.
 The previous ramp up to platform 1 from street level having closed with the foundations of the new bridge being built across it.